MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Remove-MgRoleManagementDeviceManagement.md

 # Remove-MgRoleManagementDeviceManagement

 ## SYNOPSIS
-Delete navigation property deviceManagement for roleManagement
+The RbacApplication for Device Management

 ## SYNTAX